ryantd42/NY-Legislative-Git/2023/S2103B-2023/bill.md

   January 18, 2023
   ___________

  Introduced  by Sens.
-HARCKHAM,  GOUNARDES,  KRUEGER  -- read twice and ordered printed, and when printed to be committed to the Committee  on Environmental  Conservation  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+HARCKHAM, GOUNARDES, KRUEGER, MAY -- read twice and ordered printed, and when printed to be committed to the Committee  on Environmental  Conservation  --  committee  discharged,  bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- recommitted  to the Committee on Environmental Conservation in accord- ance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the  environmental  conservation  law,  in  relation  to